davidcuellard/davidCuellar/README.md

 ### `npm install -D node-sass nodemon`
 ### `npm run watch-css`

-Both manage the styles in the web
+Both manage the styles in the website